 How to Save Money When You're in College

-The beginning of college can be a very stressful time.
+The beginning of college can be a stressful time.
 In high school, you had a structured schedule where you went from one class to another, teachers assigned little homework, and oftentimes they allowed you to work on it during class.
 Sure, if you were an overachieving student in high school, you probably took a couple of Advanced Placement and honor’s courses and had little time to work on homework because you were part of sports teams and other clubs.
 However, this is probably sill easier than what you will experience in your four or five years of higher education.
 In college, you will need to design your own study schedule; class time is devoted entirely to lecture and basically you can only do three things there: take notes, ask questions, and participate in discussions.
 In addition, the assignments you will need to complete in college, will be more time consuming, and require more critical thinking skills.
 On top of that, you’ll have to be more savvy at managing your own time in a way you can prioritize school work, your part-time (or full-time) job, and internships you may have.
 If you’re like most people, this will also be your first time being away from home and budgeting your money (whether it is your own savings, scholarship/financial aid money, your parents’ allowance or a combination of all).
-So, to help you a little during this important transition, I have come up with eight different ways in which you can save money during this hectic time.
+In order to help you with this important transition, I have come up with eight different ways in which you can save money during this hectic time.

 1. Apply for Financial Aid and Scholarships: